fengjun-lin/web-reel/docs/openai-setup.md

 ### Method 1: Use the UI Test Button

 1. Configure your API key (either method above)
-2. Go to Settings in the AI Analysis panel
+2. Go to Settings page
 3. Click "Test Connection"
 4. You should see a success message if everything is configured correctly